KarlKfoury/online-chess/README.md

 -when a user connects to the server, he will be transfered to the waiting room.
 If a player is already in the waiting room, a game will start between the both of them

 PS: this is a local network application.
 Any attempt to connect to the server from a router other than the one your server is connected to will fail.

+running the server while files connected to it are still open may cause overlap in assigned game IDs for each pair of players.
+It is therefore better to close all connections to the server before running it